eneagizzarelli/SYNAPSE/README.md

 Adopting the aforementioned configuration will run SYNAPSE "fake" terminal instead of the real one whenever user _enea_ (or the one you specifically decided) connects to your SSH server.

 While SYNAPSE is running, many _classification files_ will be created in the `logs` directory.
 Those files will have a name format like  `IPaddr_classification_history_NUM.txt`, and will contain the history of commands the user with IP address _IPaddr_ issued on its session number _NUM_.
 Over those files **SYNAPSE-to-MITRE** extension will operate.
-After assigning the necessary permissions, executing the script `./startSYNAPSE-to-MITRE.sh` will automatically convert _classification files_ into _attack files_, containing the MITRE ATT&CK corresponding object content.
+After assigning the necessary permissions, executing the script `./startSYNAPSE-to-MITRE.sh` will automatically convert _classification files_ into _attack files_ containing the corresponding MITRE ATT&CK object content, if AI thinks the attack happened.

 If you plan to rebuild the dataset from scratch, the `startDatasetBuild.sh` script can be run.
 You'll need to replace _capec_ or _enterprise-attack_ databases in the `SYNAPSE-to-MITRE/data` folder with the versions you prefer (you can download them from the repositories linked in the below _acknowledgments_ section).
 Make sure to leave file and folder names unchanged.
 In the end, the model can be trained with the newly generated dataset using the `startModelTraining.sh` script.

-**Note 3**: if you experience an error like `Resource punkt not found` and, further on, `>>> nltk.download('SOMETHING')`, please try the following command: `python -m nltk.downloader SOMETHING`.
+**Note 3**: if you experience an error like `Resource punkt not found` and, further on, `>>> nltk.download('SOMETHING')` when using SYNAPSE-to-MITRE, please try the following command: `python3 -m nltk.downloader SOMETHING`.
+It should happen only for resources _punkt_ and _wordnet_.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>